MiriamGiuliani/OJSimpson-text-mining-trail-transcripts/README.md

 # OJSimpson-text-mining-trail-transcripts
-Text mining and information retrieval project on the OJ Simpson Criminal Trial Transcripts
+Text mining and information retrieval project on the OJ Simpson Criminal Trial Transcripts, focusing on topic modelling